Richard Rodgers: Early life

-Rodgers, Lorenz Hart, and later collaborator Oscar Hammerstein II all attended Columbia University.
+Rodgers, Lorenz Hart, and Oscar Hammerstein II all attended Columbia University.
 At Columbia, Rodgers joined the Pi Lambda Phi fraternity.
-In 1921, Rodgers shifted his studies to the Institute of Musical Art (now the Juilliard School).
+In 1921, he transferred to the Institute of Musical Art (which later became the Juilliard School) to study music composition.
 Rodgers was influenced by composers such as Victor Herbert and Jerome Kern, as well as by the operettas his parents took him to see on Broadway when he was a child.